ESPA will be announcing details about the 2020 National Celebrate Services Week soon!

 #4 – Industry Spotlight

-To support ESPA’s PR effort to spotlight services – getting the word out to the meetings industry media about the important role of Convention Service.
+To support ESPA’s PR effort to spotlight services – get the word out to the meetings industry media about the important role of Convention Service.

 #5 – Give Back

-The next week of Celebration will take place July 30-August 3, 2018.
+The next week of Celebration will take place summer 2020.

 Getting Involved with ESPA’s National Celebrate Services Week is as simple as 1… 2… 3!